drucilal/Scraping_AppleMac_Store/README.md

 Size:
 -----

-1. Graphic Design consumes the largest power of apps, while business applications consume the least computation power.
+- Graphic Design consumes the largest power of apps, while business applications consume the least computation power.

-2. We can see that each of the seven categories contains applications that vary within size.
+- We can see that each of the seven categories contains applications that vary within size.

-3. Based on users’ memory capacity, they are able to choose which application is best for them to use.
+- Based on users’ memory capacity, they are able to choose which application is best for them to use.

 Price
 -----
-1. Majority of applications are not free.
+- Majority of applications are not free.

-2. I picked the top ten most expensive apps in each category and compared their price ranges to the others.
+- I picked the top ten most expensive apps in each category and compared their price ranges to the others.

-3. Majority of the paid apps are graphic and design applications.
+- Majority of the paid apps are graphic and design applications.
 It seems to be that the applications that consumed the most computational power were not free.

- 4.These are apps are also the most expensive ones.
+-These are apps are also the most expensive ones.

-5. Majority of educational applications are free.
+- Majority of educational applications are free.
 Individuals are offered free resources to enhance their knowledge in their educational field.

 Ratings
 -------
-1.Applications within the 7 categories contain more highly rated applications except for business applications.
+- Applications within the 7 categories contain more highly rated applications except for business applications.

 Conclusion
 ----------